IgniteUI/indigo-design-docfx/en/components/checkbox.md

 ## Interaction State

-The checkbox can be in an Enabled or Disabled state.
-In Figma you can switch between the two using the "Disabled" boolean operation, while in Sketch and Adobe XD you should choose the state prior to inserting the component.
+The checkbox can be inserted in an Enabled or Disabled state.
+In Sketch and Adobe XD you should select the state prior to inserting the component.
+In Figma, however, we've added more states such as Enabled & Invalid, Enabled & Hover, Enabled Hover & Invalid, Enabled & Focused, and Enabled Focused & Invalid, which can be switched in the properties panel.

 <img class="responsive-img" src="../images/checkbox_interaction_state.png" srcset="../images/checkbox_interaction_state@2x.png 2x" />